 Where should you stay – Nusa Lembongan or Nusa Penida or Nusa Ceningan?

 Nusa Lembongan is the most popular – and has the most going on.
 It’s always where I choose to stay in the Nusa Islands, and where I recommend anyone planning a Bali honeymoon to.
 Nusa Penida is arguably the most beautiful – but the most raw, and remote.
 If you want to completely disconnect, this is a natural, gorgeous island to do so.
 And Nusa Ceningan is the smallest, but is very up and coming.
 Since there is less going on than Nusa L in terms of restaurants, bars, etc. But, that’s changing by the day!
-Nusa Penida is definitely getting more popular and there are more options popping up in terms of restaurants (I have the best recs further down in this guide!)
-Personally, I like to stay on Nusa L and visit the other two for the day, but Nusa C and Nusa P are definitely up and coming and there are some great accommodations on both.
+Nusa Penida is definitely getting more popular and there are more options popping up in terms of restaurants and hotels (I have the best recs further down in this guide!)
+Personally, I like to stay on Nusa P to be closest to all of the gorgeous sights, but I also enjoy staying on Lembongan and visiting the other two for the day!

 Where to stay on Nusa Lembongan